-Examples include the Ryzen 3 3200G, Ryzen 3 4300G and Ryzen 3 5300G.
+Examples include the Ryzen 3 3200G, Ryzen 3 4300G, and Ryzen 3 5300G.

-Comparison with Intel Core i3 Line Ups
+Comparison with Intel Core i3 LineUps

-Intel Core i3 family also has mobile and desktop based processors.
-However, unlike AMD which only offers an integrated GPU on its “G” series CPUs, with Intel almost all of the CPUs come with an integrated graphics card.
+Intel Core i3 family also has mobile and desktop-based processors.
+However, unlike AMD, which only offers an integrated GPU on its “G” series” s “CPUs, with Intel, almost all come with an integrated graphics card.

-Only the Intel processors with an ‘F’ suffix LACK an integrated graphics, such as the Intel Core i3 10100F.
+Only the Intel processors with an ‘F’ suffix LACK integrated graphics, such as the Intel Core i3 10100F.